simonmichael/hledger/hledger-ui/hledger-ui.1.md

 `-V` doesn't affect the register screen.

-When you press `g`, the current and all previous screens are regenerated.
-With large data this will cause a noticeable pause, which could be reduced if the previous screens were processed in a background thread.
+When you press `g`, the current and all previous screens are regenerated, which may cause a noticeable pause.
+Also there is no visual indication that this is in progress.